wasdi-cloud/COPLAC-Hydromet-Hazards/tutorials/flood_frequency.rst

 * **Frequency_S2**: Shows the relative frequency of flooding from Sentinel-2 data, calculated as (CountMapFlood_S2/ CountMapData_S2).
 * **Frequency**: Overall frequency map combining Sentinel-1 and Sentinel-2 derived flood frequencies, with the frequency expressed aa percentage [0-100%].

-Legend 1:
+*Legend 1*:

     0 - No Data

     1 - No Flood

     2 - Permanent Water

     3 - Flooded Areas

 You can either visualize the layers directly within the Specialized PE workspace or download them to your local device for further processing.